ray-project/ray/doc/source/tune/api/trainable.rst

     :start-after: __function_api_return_final_metrics_start__
     :end-before: __function_api_return_final_metrics_end__

-You'll notice that Ray Tune will output extra values in addition to the user reported metrics, such as ``iterations_since_restore``.
-See :ref:`tune-autofilled-metrics` for an explanation/glossary of these values.
+Note that Ray Tune outputs extra values in addition to the user reported metrics, such as ``iterations_since_restore``.
+See :ref:`tune-autofilled-metrics` for an explanation of these values.

-See how to configure checkpoint for function trainable :ref:`here <tune-function-trainable-checkpointing>`.
+See how to configure checkpointing for a function trainable :ref:`here <tune-function-trainable-checkpointing>`.

 .. _tune-class-api: